Introduction

 Showcasing your project management skills

-Effectively highlighting your project management skills is crucial for capturing the attention of potential employers.
+Effectively highlighting your project management skills is key to getting employers’ attention.
 This section will guide you through showcasing both technical and soft skills, along with demonstrating them through concrete examples.

 Technical skills relevant to project management

 Project managers should possess a range of technical skills.
-Some key areas to highlight include:
+Some of the areas to include are:

-When listing these skills, consider creating a separate ‘Technical Skills’ section on your CV for easy reference.
+You can list these skills in a dedicated ‘Technical Skills’ section on your CV for easy reference.

 Soft skills crucial for project managers

-While technical skills are important, soft skills often differentiate exceptional project managers.
-Key soft skills to emphasise include:
+While technical skills are important, soft skills often set apart excellent project managers.
+Some key soft skills to emphasise are:

 Demonstrating skills through concrete examples

-To make your skills more impactful, provide specific examples of how you’ve applied them in real-world scenarios.
-Consider using the STAR method (Situation, Task, Action, Result) to structure your examples:
+To make your skills more impactful, include concrete examples of how you’ve applied them in real-world situations.
+You can use the STAR method (Situation, Task, Action, Result) to structure your examples:

 Example: “Led a cross-functional team of 12 members to implement a new CRM system (Situation).
 Tasked with completing the project within 6 months and 10% under budget (Task).
 Utilised Agile methodology, conducted daily stand-ups, and negotiated with vendors for cost-effective solutions (Action).
 Delivered the project 2 weeks early and 15% under budget, resulting in a 30% increase in sales team efficiency (Result).”